alextwoods/smithy/docs/source-2.0/aws/aws-endpoints.rst

     :ref:`aws.endpoints#nonRegionalizedEndpoints-trait`

-Most AWS services are regionalized and are strongly encouraged to follow the standard endpoint patterns defined above, both for consistency and to ensure that endpoints are forwards compatible and that SDK updates are not required when the service launches in a new region or partition.
+Most AWS services are regionalized and are strongly encouraged to follow the standard endpoint patterns defined above for consistency, and to ensure that endpoints are forwards compatible, and that SDK updates are not required when the service launches in a new region or partition.

 The following example defines a service that uses the standard regional endpoints: